natpoulson/not-bitwarden/README.md

   - Expected outcome: The password generated should be guaranteed to have at least one of every character type

 ## Credits
+Reference used for Unicode range: Basic Latin (Unicode block).
+(2023).
+In Wikipedia. https://en.wikipedia.org/w/index.php?title=Basic_Latin_(Unicode_block)&oldid=1184230372
+Article for handling hexadecimal characters in JS: How to convert hex number to decimal in JavaScript. (n.d.).
+Byby.Dev.
+Retrieved December 2, 2023, from https://byby.dev/js-hex-to-decimal
+Example policy used as a reference for limited special character set: Password Policy and passwords with special characters.
+(2023, March 7).
+[CT741]. https://www.ibm.com/support/pages/password-policy-and-passwords-special-characters

 ## License
 This project is licensed under the [MIT License](./LICENSE).